josePereiro/ReadingCallen/@callenThermodynamicsIntroductionThermostatistics1985.md

 It should be noted that an immediate implication of postulate IV is that $S$ (like $V$ and $N$, but unlike $U$) has a uniquely defined zero.

+The condition also has direct implications upon the plot shape of S vs U

+## Chapter 2

+### 2-1 Intensive parameters